MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

         <td>region</td>
             <td><a href="#T_Region">Region</a>[]</td>
             <td>O</td>
             <td>Areas where the products are offered by the Seller to potential Buyers.
-Note: If region is an empty list, it implies that the Product Offering is available in all Seller supported Regions.
+Note: If region is an empty list, it implies that the Product Offering is available in all Seller-supported Regions.
 </td>
             <td>Regions</td>
         </tr><tr>